* * * * * * *

-Shortly after pollination, the female flower at the end of the tiny baby pumpkin will die off.
-If pollination successfully occurred, the tiny pumpkin will begin to visibly grow.
+Shortly after successful pollination, the female flower at the end of the tiny baby pumpkin will die off.
+The tiny pumpkin will begin to visibly grow.
 This becomes apparent after just a few days.
 Your pumpkin's growth will seem slow at first.
 Within days, you will visibly see it begin a fast, stellar growth towards the record size you are planning for it.

 Positioning the Fruit:

-Many people have asked me about placing the fruit in an upright position to help it grow more round and smooth on all sides.
+Many people ask me about placing the fruit in an upright position to help it grow more round and smooth on all sides.
 Placing the fruit upright may accomplish this.
-But, if you do this too early, the fruit may take on a squatty shape, especially the larger pumpkin varieties.
+But, if you do this too early, the fruit may take on a squatty shape, especially larger pumpkin varieties.
 If you choose to do so later in the fruit's growth, you may be disturbing the secondary roots.
 More importantly, you risk damaging the main vine.
-This is no small risk, and often results in more harm than good.
+This is no small risk, and often does more harm than good.
 Whether you are growing "the big one" or a jack-o-lantern, I recommend you leave it alone as much as possible.

 For giant pumpkins, it is important to position the fruit on the vine, to keep it from pulling off the vine as it grows.
 This is an important, yet fairly easy step for growing giant pumpkins.
 Failure to do so, can cause stem stress, kinks, or even tears on the vine or stem.
-This can restrict the flow of water and nutrients, and in the worst cases, it causes the stem to split from the vine.
+This restricts the flow of water and nutrients, and in the worst cases, it causes the stem to split from the vine.
 The vine is your umbilical cord and should be treated with great care.
-A small kink or tear may not prove disastrous, but at a minimum, it can lower the final size of your fruit.
+A small kink or tear may not prove disastrous, but it will reduce the potential size of your fruit.

-Plan fruit positioning in advance.
-The vine near the fruit should be "loose", and allowed to move upward as the fruit grows.
-Without a little human intervention, stress problems will occur, as your pumpkin approaches two to three hundred pounds.
+For giant pumpkins, plan how to position the fruit in advance.
+The vine near the fruit should be "loose", and allow it to move upward as the fruit grows.
+Without a little human intervention, stress problems will occur, as your giant pumpkin approaches two to three hundred pounds.

 In the selection process, a pumpkin fruit with a stem perpendicular to the vine is preferred.
 This allows the pumpkin to grow away from the vine and not onto the vine as it grows.
-I like to turn the vine away from the fruit in an "L" shape, others suggest an even more extreme "U" shape.
-To me, the perfect position is where the stem looks like it is growing in a straight line from the main vine and new vine growth beyond the fruit, takes a right or left turn.
+I like to turn the vine away from the fruit in an "L" or "U" shape.
+The perfect position is where the stem looks like it is growing in a straight line from the main vine and new vine growth beyond the fruit, takes a right or left turn.
 After a few more feet of growth, you can turn it back in the direction it was headed, if you prefer.
-If the fruit is not growing in this position, train it slowly to do so.
-Plan on doing this over several days.
-If you move it too much too quickly, you can damage the vine.
+If the position of the fruit is not perfect, move it ever so slowly into the ideal position.
+Move it into position, just a little bit a day, over several days.
+If you move it too quickly, you can damage the vine or stem.

 General wisdom suggests that no secondary roots allowed to grow two to three feet from either side of the fruit.
-If the vine is rooted, it can tear the vine or stem as the pumpkin grows and produces upward stress as it pulls the vine upward.
+If the vine is rooted, it can tear the vine or stem as the pumpkin grows and puts stress on the vine, as it pulls the vine upward.

 IMPORTANT: If a vine tear develops at any point, there is little you can do.
-I know of no one who is doing skin grafts on pumpkin vines.
-If the tear is away from the fruit, cover it with soil and it should produce secondary roots.
+I know of no one who is successfully performing skin grafts on pumpkin vines.
+If a vine tear is occurs after the fruit, cover it with soil and it should produce secondary roots.

 A single pumpkin plant normally produces two to five pumpkins.
 Miniature varieties will produce up to a dozen or so.
 There will usually be several more female fruit, but a some of them will not develop for a number of reasons.

 This does not preclude the possibility that you can grow enormous pumpkins, if you keep more than one on the vine.
-But, the plant is splitting it's energy to multiple fruit.
+Just keep in mind that the plant is splitting it's energy to producing multiple fruit.

-If you are growing for size, one per plant is optimum.
+If you are growing competitively for size and weight, selecting one pumpkin per plant is a must.
 You must also consider the risk that disaster could befall this fruit.
 The defensive move, is to keep two fruit on the vine, and sacrifice some potential size.
 You can still produce showcase fruit.

 Selection of the Perfect Pumpkin:

-If the decision is between beauty or beast.......... well good luck deciding.
+If the decision is between beauty or beast..........
+I wish you luck deciding.